floooh/oryol/doc/GfxResourceTour.md

 * [MTLRenderCommandEncoder setCullMode:]
 * [MTLRenderCommandEncoder setRenderPipelineState:]
 * [MTLRenderCommandEncoder setDepthStencilState:]
-* for each if the 4 mesh slots:
+* for each of the 4 mesh slots:
     * [MTLRenderCommandEncoder setVertexBuffer:offset:atIndex], for empty
       mesh bind slots, this is called with a nil vertex-buffer